corpun logoWorld Corporal Punishment Research

 • Wilson Intermediate School, Malvern

-At the High School (grades 9-12), corporal punishment is mentioned in particular for minor misbehavior while in ISS.
+At the Middle and High Schools (grades 7-12), corporal punishment is no longer specifically mentioned as a penalty for minor misbehavior while in ISS, but is available generally.

 Wilson Intermediate (grades 5-6) lays down "parent conference and corporal punishment or up to 3 days ISS" for repeated violation of classroom rules.
 CP is also listed as a consequence for a first or second offense of conflict between students, a second offense of cheating, gambling, disruption, truancy or disrespect, a first offense of fighting, profanity, and a fourth or fifth offense of failure to complete assignments.

 All three schools stipulate that, if parents want to request exemption from CP, they must personally deliver a written request to the principal.
-Students concerned will be suspended instead.
+The students concerned will be suspended instead.

 Stats: There were 267 paddlings in this district in 2012/13, according to state statistics.